tbscode/tims-blog-posts/posts/n8n-on-kubernetes.md

 - Clean up temporary files

 This makes it trivial to migrate workflows between n8n instances or restore from backups.
 The script handles all the Kubernetes complexity, so you just point it at a folder of JSON files.

+> For automatic workflow and credential synchronization to GitHub, see my post on [synchronizing n8n workflows to GitHub](/blog/n8n-auto-saving-workflows-community-edition).

 ### Hardening checklist